 Regarding the full-time program:

 The first step is to send in a written application along with a $20 application fee.
 The application fee is applied to your tuition upon acceptance.
 Once we have reviewed your written application, we will call your references and then set up a phone interview with you.
-After your phone interview we will let you know if you are accepted or not.
+After your phone interview we will let you know if you are accepted or not within a week’s time.
 If you are accepted into our full-time program a $1,000 non-refundable deposit holds your space in the class.
 This ensures that you will be attending; otherwise we may offer your place in the class to another applicant.
 Our maximum number of students each year is 15.

 When should I apply?

 We accept applications year round.
 We encourage early application as some years we have had to turn students away.
-Fall is a great time to apply.
-After the new year, we only accept applications on a space available basis.

 What do students do for housing?

 Most students rent houses together.
 There are some apartments, but mostly houses are available.
 It is a small county, but every year, all students have secured housing.
 We do recommend that you do not leave your house search to the last minute.
 There are online resources for finding housing as well as local realtors and property managers.
 We provide this information upon acceptance into the program.
+We strongly discourage living farther than a thirty minute drive from the school.

 Can I camp instead of renting a house?